Nematic spectral signatures of the Hund's metal

 While we have a fairly good understanding of the role of electronic correlations in the normal state, much less in known about broken-symmetry phases.
 The link with the nematic phase has been touched upon in \cite{Fanfarillo_PRB2017, Yu_PRL2018} using slave-spin mean-fied theories which describe the low-energy excitations as Fermi-liquid quasiparticles.
 The analysis of the nematic susceptibility in the correlated regime reveals that, if the symmetry between $xz$ and $yz$ orbitals is explicitly broken, the nematic order is strongly affected by Hund's driven correlations that stabilize configurations with small occupation imbalance between the $xz$/$yz$ orbitals \cite{Fanfarillo_PRB2017} like e.g. the sign-change nematic order experimentally observed in FeSC \cite{Suzuki_PRB2015, Fanfarillo_PRB2016, Zhang_PRB2016, Yi_PRX2019,Pfau_PRL2019}.

 While these slave-particle studies \cite{Fanfarillo_PRB2017, Yu_PRL2018} provide a reliable description of the nematic reconstruction of the band dispersion, they can not access other fundamental properties of the electronic state, such as the spectral weight transfer, which can involve different energy scales, and the coherence of the electronic states with different orbital character.
 Moreover, a trivial extension of the low-energy results provided by those studies to higher energies would produce a picture completely opposite to what recently found by ARPES experiments that revealed an opposite trend in the orbital differentation observed close to the Fermi energy with respect to what realized at higher frequencies.

 This calls for an analysis of the interplay between electronic correlations and nematic order beyond the Fermi-liquid picture exploited by slave-particles studies.
-In this work we analyze the nematic spectral signatures of the Hund's metal using a theoretical description that contains the dynamical correlations of the Hund's metal as treated within Dynamical Mean-Field Theory (DMFT)\cite{DMFT_review}.
+In this work we address this issue by analyzing the nematic spectral signatures of the Hund's metal using a theoretical description that contains the dynamical correlations of the Hund's metal as treated within Dynamical Mean-Field Theory (DMFT)\cite{DMFT_review}.